ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

     String transcript(@RequestBody byte[] body);
 }
 ```
-- STT_REST_MAPPING: This indicates api path that the rest fiegn client is mapping.
-- The transcript method accepts one argument, audio input as byte format
+Here, `STT_REST_MAPPING` gives the API path.
+The `transcript` method accepts a single argument, that is audio input as byte format.

-For WebSocket communication we use Javascript to connect to the server and get transcript.
+For streaming communication, the application uses Javascript to connect the client (browser) to the server.
 Here is a sample code snippet where we first create a websocket channel.
 ```
 let webSocket = new WebSocket(websocketBaseUrl + "/speech-to-text/api/v1/recognize");